$130,000 in sales. A 270% increase in revenue. All for a customer acquisition cost of $0.

 @clevrblends You literally just add water 🤷♀️🌈🍄 #instantcoffee #latte #morningroutine ♬ original sound - wearjutieats

-Takeaway 💡 -Using trending audio clips, hashtags and hashtag challenges are a great way to promote your products.
-If you can make it relevant to your brand and make it funny, then you’re onto a winner!
+Takeaway 💡 - Using trending audio clips, hashtags and hashtag challenges are a great way to promote your products.
+If you can make it relevant to your brand, you’re onto a winner!

 5. Mix up your content